Five Condo Loan Rules That Just Changed

 If you tried to buy or refinance a condo over the last few years and the loan got blocked over something the building did — investor concentration, master insurance language, the project itself — there's a real chance the rule that blocked you isn't a rule anymore.

 In March 2026, Fannie Mae and Freddie Mac quietly loosened five condo guidelines.
-The bulletin came through lender channels on March 27 and took effect immediately.
-It didn't make headlines because condo project review rules rarely do.
+The changes came through lender channels — Fannie's Lender Letter LL-2026-03 on March 18, and a broader bulletin on March 27 — and most took effect immediately.
+They didn't make headlines because condo project review rules rarely do.
 But the changes are meaningful for the people they affect, and the people they affect are concentrated in markets we work in every day: Boulder, downtown Denver, the California coast, and the investment-heavy condo complexes in Texas metros.

-Here's what changed, and what it means if you've been told a condo loan won't work.
+Here's what loosened, what's tightening next, and what it all means if you've been told a condo loan won't work.

 1. The Project Waiver Now Covers Buildings Up to 10 Units